ClickCease How to resolve keyword cannibalization [6 solutions]

 All keyword rankings interface

-3. Navigate to the keyword rank tracker, find your keyword and click “see keyword history”
+3. Navigate to the keyword rank tracker, find your keyword, and click “see keyword history”

 Keyword rank tracker interface Morningscore